vijaykrishnamurthy-sport/Vijay/docs/_pages/about.md

 **Work Experience**

 ***Chapter 3***
-*Ph.D.
-Scholar* (2019 – Present)
+*Sports Reseaarcher Ph.D. * (2019 – 2025)
-Currently working on my Ph.D. thesis related to the implementation of sports policy at the grassroots.
+My Ph.D. thesis is related to the implementation of sports policy at the grassroots.
 My teaching interests include *Business of Sport*, *Project Management*, and *Social Entrepreneurship*.
 As an executive coach, I work with corporate managers and leaders on goal-setting and performance management.

 ***Chapter 2***
 *Founder, Head Coach* (2012 - 2018)